Tech-at-DU/ACS-4330-Query-Languages/Lessons/Lesson-6.md

 }
 ```

-So the mutation might look like this:
+The mutation might look like this:

 ```python
 type Mutation {